mrkazawa/border-chain/src/benchmark/clients/README.md

 # Client Benchmarking #

-This document elaborates how to measure the performance of the client when performing our access control scenarios.
+This document elaborates on how to measure the performance of the client when performing our access control scenarios.

 ## Setup ##

 You need to have all of the entities up and running in each of the respective VMs.
-We assume that you have successfully run all of our normal scenarios, described [here](), without any issues.
+We assume that you have successfully run all of our standard scenarios, described [here](https://github.com/mrkazawa/border-chain/blob/master/README.md), without any issues.

 Run the ethereum network and admin using the following command.